Sam42R/Sam42R/README.md

 ## About

-Just another ☕ developer with 20 years experience spending his time outside 🏢 on 🏍️ or with contributing ✨ _code_
+Just another ☕ developer with 20 years experience spending his time outside 🏢 on 🏍️ and contributing ✨ _code_

 # Projects